-- Set up a SDG Secretariat or Committee as an inter-agency institution for integrated coordination, with ministries responsible for the planning and implementation of specific SDGs: e.g. Indonesia established a "SDG National Coordination Team" for SDG planning and implementation. - The Prime Minister and its Office takes the lead: e.g. Malaysia has a National SDG Council chaired by the Prime Minister for monitoring the SDG implementation. - A lead ministry is in charge of SDG planning and implementation through the collaborations with other ministries: e.g. In Cambodia, the Ministry of Planning leads the delivery of the.
+- Set up a SDG Secretariat or Committee as an inter-agency institution for integrated coordination, with line ministries responsible for the implementation: e.g. Indonesia established a "SDG National Coordination Team" for SDG planning and implementation. - The Prime Minister and his/her Office takes the lead: e.g. Malaysia has a National SDG Council chaired by the Prime Minister for SDG implementation. - A lead ministry is in charge of SDG planning and implementation through collaborations with other ministries: e.g. In Cambodia, the Ministry of Planning leads the delivery of the.
 In Viet Nam, the Ministry of Planning and Investment is the lead agency for SDG implementation.